 - Using examples, distinguish between local adoption and local adaptation of globalized cultural traits.

 A cultural trait is an aspect of culture (way of life/social norms/structure of feeling/habitus).
-For example, language, diet, clothing, custom, religion.
-Allow a broad interpretation, such as the adoption of a branded commodity as part of “everyday life” eg McDonaldization / spread of Big Mac.
+For example, language, diet, clothing, custom, and religion.
+Allow a broad interpretation, such as the adoption of a branded commodity as part of “everyday life” eg McDonaldization / spread of the Big Mac.

-• Adoption of a trait can take the form of cultural imperialism (where one culture imposes its culture on another eg spread of English and Christianity under British Empire).
+• Adoption of a trait can take the form of cultural imperialism (where one culture imposes its culture on another eg spread of English and Christianity under the British Empire).
 Some commodities/brands are not sensitive to local conditions and are rolled out in a homogenous way across territories eg Lego.

 • Adaptation involves the globalization of culture/commodities, resulting in a hybrid or fusion of local and global.
 There are many different variants of spoken French or Spanish around the world; localized expressions of the major faiths are found in each continent; food and music fusions are abundant.

 The effects of global interactions on cultural diversity in different places:

 A. The diffusion of cultural traits and indigenous tribes